AutumnJ/AutumnJ-community-library/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/AutumnJ/pets_seeking_people.
+Bug reports and pull requests are welcome on GitHub at https://github.com/AutumnJ/AutumnJ-MVC-Sinatra-App.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License

-The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+The app is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

 ## Code of Conduct

-Everyone interacting in the PetsSeekingPeople project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/AutumnJ/pets_seeking_people/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the Community Library project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/AutumnJ/AutumnJ-MVC-Sinatra-App/blob/master/CODE_OF_CONDUCT.md).